reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Dolby Atmos (READ Optionals bellow to activate!):
   - Architecture 64 bit
   - Android 9 and up
-  - Magisk installed
-  - Recommended to use Magisk Delta of your ROM is Read-Only for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091
+  - Magisk installed (Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091)

 ## WARNING!!!
 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM with the Dolby Atmos if you don't use Magisk Delta.